 Thailand and Indonesia had also previously expressed interest in hosting the 2023 event, but had dropped out earlier.

 This year's Asian Cup in the UAE was expanded to 24 nations for the first time with Qatar winning the final.

-China's football fan President Xi Jinping has stated his aim for the country to stage the showpiece World Cup one day, with 2030 and 2034 often mentioned as possibilities, and wants the country to become a major force in the sport.
+China's football fan President Xi Jinping has stated his aim for the country to stage the showpiece World Cup one day and wants the country to become a major force in the sport.

 "It's great for China, a great honour for China to be hosts of the 2023 Asian Cup.
 We are ready and confident of staging a successful tournament," said Chinese FIFA Council member Du Zhaocai.